Lambda Upsilon Lambda: Symbols

-The primary colors of Lambda Upsilon Lambda are brown and gold.
-Its secondary colors are white and red.
+Its colors are brown and gold, with secondary colors being white and red.
 These four colors are incorporated into the four quadrants of the fraternal crest.
 In the center of the Lambda Upsilon Lambda's crest, the mascot of the fraternity is featured on a shield.
 On the brown top-left quadrant, a scroll with an image of Latin America is shown.
 The gold top-right quadrant includes a red phrygian cap on top of caduceus with two hands shaking out of clouds in the center.
 In the white bottom-right quadrant, a sun with thirteen rays is shown above a mountain range in the backdrop of a Mesoamerican pyramid.
 The red bottom-left quadrant features two crossed swords behind a ribbon banner with the year 1982 on it and a hanging key pendant.

-The fraternal crest has had three different versions since 1982.
-The first version had a different art style and color scheme, with additional elements such as thirteen sets of knight's armor on the top of the crest and an additional large ribbon banner containing the fraternity's name.
-Lambda Upsilon Lambda's second fraternal crest is almost identical to its current version, with the only difference being that the bottom-left quadrant's ribbon banner featured the fraternity's motto "La Unidad Para Siempre" on it instead of its founding year.
+The fraternal crest has had six different versions since 1982.
+The first version was a crudely hand drawn black and white crest that was used in the 1980s.
+The second version had a different art style and color scheme compared to the contemporary crest, with additional elements such as thirteen sets of knight's armor on the top of the crest and an additional large ribbon banner containing the fraternity's name.
+The third and fourth versions of Lambda Upsilon Lambda's fraternal crest abandoned the previous art style of the second version to crests more resembling that of the contemporary version.
+The fifth version of the crest is almost identical to its current version, with the only difference in the latter being that the bottom-left quadrant's ribbon banner featured the fraternity's motto La Unidad Para Siempre on it instead of its founding year.

+Lambda Upsilon Lambda's fraternal symbol is the "T-Man" which is featured throughout the iconography of the fraternity.
+The fraternity has two distinct versions of the fraternal symbol which are utilized throughout the organization, one being the more widely used "T-Man" that is used in official merchandise and a majority of their marketing, and another iteration that is used in paraphernalia by members of the organization and within marketing in a more limited form.

+The fraternity's nickname is "Lambdas".
+Individuals who are initiated are called "Caballeros", a gentlemen or knight in Spanish.

+Ceremonies

+In July 2022, the fraternity introduced a new ceremonial ritual called La Despedida to induct deceased members into the honorary Pi Sigma chapter at funerals.
+The ceremony was created by three members of the organization (Hermano TJ Carrizales of the Alpha chapter, Hermano George Laws Garcia of the Alpha Zeta chapter, and Hermano John Villalobos of the Alpha Epsilon chapter) and features the usage of a red ceremonial armband with a white version of the "T-Man" fraternal symbol, which was created by Hermano Edison Lascano of the Beta chapter.